 Students earning the required GPA at the completion of the academic probation period are removed from probation but are required to participate in success meetings with their faculty advisor twice per six-week session for no more than two additional sessions or until degree completion, whichever comes first.
 If a student fails to earn the minimum GPA following an initial academic probation, the academic probation is extended for one additional six-week session during which their academic success plan will be administered in partnership with the BSSW Program Director.
 Failure to meet the required academic standard after the extended probation (i.e., after a total of three six-week sessions) will result in dismissal from the BSSW Program.

 Once admitted to the BSSW Program, students will have three years to earn their BSSW degree.
 Students who fail to do so will be required to re-apply for admission to the program and complete the degree program based on the requirements at the time of re-admission.

 Public Child Welfare Certification Program

 Full-time students entering the junior year may apply for the program.
-Those accepted receive a grant to apply toward tuition, as well as an individual stipend for up to four semesters.
-Participants will take two specifically designed interactive televised courses as part of their undergraduate curriculum and will complete the BSSW field practicum in a child protection placement; the first course focuses on the nature of child abuse and neglect, with the second teaching specific social work skills to protect vulnerable children.
-Additional special activities, CPS training sessions and retreats are incorporated into the experience.
-Upon successful completion of the BSSW degree and PCWCP requirements, the student accepts employment with the Cabinet for a period of at least two years.
+Accepted participants receive a grant to apply toward tuition, as well as an individual stipend for up to four semesters.
+Participants take two child welfare elective courses as part of their undergraduate curriculum.
+The first course focuses on the nature of child abuse and neglect.
+In the second course, students learn and demonstrate social work interventions to protect vulnerable children.
+PCWCP participants complete the BSSW field practicum with the Cabinet in a child protection placement.
+Additional special activities, child welfare training sessions, and retreats are incorporated into the experience.
+Upon successful completion of the BSSW degree and PCWCP requirements, the participant is obligated to apply for and accept employment with the Cabinet in a child welfare position for a period of at least two years.

 Minor in Addiction Studies